falun/markup/README.md

 ## Running markup

+The most common case is to run markup from the root directory of a project that you want to read docs in.
+The generated config will be stored in `./markup/conf.json` and then used for subsequent executions.

-There is a small but moving set of configuration opts options for `markup`.
-The core set necessary to meaningfully use it are:
+To customize behavior there is a small but moving set of configuration options.
+The core set of flags are:

 | Flag         | Meaning | Default |
 | ------------ | ------- | ------- |